HOW SECURE IS AN AI-GENERATED APP? 2026 FAILURE-MODE CATALOG

 Methodology

 Scoring.
 CVSS 3.1 with a fixed rubric: critical 9.0+, high 7.0-8.9.
-Severity is set by the scanner based on the captured exploit, not on heuristics — every finding ships with a reproduced request and response.
+Severity is set by the scanner based on the captured exploit — every finding ships with a reproduced request and response.

 Probes.
-310 probes covering authentication, authorization, secret detection, transport security, input validation, and dependency CVEs.
-The full probe list is available on request and the categories are reproducible by anyone running the same scanner.
+A probe set covering authentication, authorization, secret detection, transport security, input validation, and dependency CVEs.
+Every probe is reproducible by anyone running the same scanner against the matching gapbench scenario.

 Limits.
-This benchmark measures what an authenticated DAST agent can prove from outside.
-It does not measure source-code vulnerabilities that never reach a reachable surface, and it does not measure social-engineering or supply-chain risk.
-Static analysis would catch a different set of issues; we recommend pairing this kind of benchmark with one.
+This catalog covers what an authenticated DAST agent can prove from outside.
+It does not measure source-code vulnerabilities that never reach a reachable surface, social-engineering risk, or supply-chain compromise.
+Static analysis catches a different set of issues; pair this catalog with one.

 Reproduce on the public benchmark